inessadl/readme/opensource-2.md

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/inessadl/readme/issues)

-Thank you for considering contributing to Jelly Beats!
+Thank you for considering contributing to Your Project Name!

 Please first note we have a code of conduct, please follow it in all your interactions with the project.

 We welcome any type of contribution, not only code.
 You can help with:
 - **QA**: File bug reports, the more details you can give the better (e.g. screenshots with the console open)
 - **Community**: Presenting the project at meetups, organizing a dedicated meetup for the local community
-- **Code**: Take a look at the [open issues](https://github.com/btzr-io/jelly-beats/issues).
+- **Code**: Take a look at the [open issues](https://github.com/inessadl/readme/issues).
 Even if you can't write the code yourself, you can comment on them, showing that you care about a given issue matters.
 It helps us triage them

 ## Demo